Attribution-Guided Pruning for Insight and Control: Circuit Discovery and Targeted Correction in Small-scale LLMs: Methods

-Regardless of the pruning approach, whether it is structured, fully unstructured, per-layer unstructured, or row-wise unstructured (an overview of these approaches is explained in \cref{app:prunig_approaches}), we can order the defined components based on their attributed relevance scores to receive the indices $c$ corresponding to the least relevant components up~to the $q$-th~place:
+Regardless of the pruning approach, whether it is structured, fully unstructured, per-layer unstructured, or row-wise unstructured (an overview of these approaches is given in \cref{app:prunig_approaches}), we can order components based on their attributed relevance scores.
+Specifically, we assign indices $c$ by sorting components in ascending order of relevance, up~to the $q$-th~place:

 Defining $\textbf{1}$ to represent an indicator function with condition $i \in \{c\}_{q}$, the $q$ least relevant components can be pruned by masking as: